Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 Step What happens Typical duration

-1. Inventory Build a device list per employee, flag BYOD vs corporate, capture OS versions 2 to 3 days
+1. Inventory Build a device list per employee, flag BYOD against corporate, capture operating-system versions.
+2 to 3 days.

-3. Pilot Enroll 5 to 10 users, validate Outlook, Teams, Wi-Fi, VPN, and conditional access 5 to 7 days
+3. Pilot Enrol 5 to 10 users, validate Outlook, Teams, Wi-Fi, and conditional access.
+5 to 7 days.

-4. Phased rollout Department-by-department enrollment with 24-hour support window per group 1 to 2 weeks
+4. Phased rollout Department-by-department enrolment with a 24-hour support window per group.
+1 to 2 weeks.

-On one Toronto-area engagement in early 2026, we were called at 9:14 PM on a Friday: a partner had left a laptop on a GO Train.
-The device was already enrolled in Intune with conditional access tied to Entra ID.
-We issued a remote wipe from a phone in the restaurant parking lot and confirmed it in the console eleven minutes later.
-Unmanaged, the same device would have been a reportable PIPEDA breach by Monday.
+On a Toronto engagement in early 2026 I took a call at 9:14 PM on a Friday.
+A partner had left a laptop on a GO Train.
+The device was enrolled in Intune with conditional access tied to Entra ID.
+I issued the wipe from my phone in a parking lot and confirmed it eleven minutes later.
+Unmanaged, that laptop was a reportable PIPEDA breach by Monday.
+This is a first-person field observation.

 Common MDM mistakes Canadian SMBs make

 • Enrolling personal phones into full MDM.
-Employees feel surveilled, IT inherits liability for personal data, and the project stalls.
-App-protection (MAM) is the right tool for personal devices.
+Employees feel surveilled and the business inherits liability for personal data.
+App protection is the right tool on a personal device.

 • Skipping the pilot.
-Conditional access policies that work on a test tenant can break Outlook for the entire firm on rollout day.
-A 5-to-10 user pilot catches the misconfiguration before it scales.
+Conditional access rules that behave on a test tenant can break Outlook firm-wide on rollout day.
+A 5-to-10 user pilot catches that before it scales.

 • No lost-device runbook.
-Knowing how to wipe a device is not the same as knowing who has authority to issue the wipe at 11 PM on a holiday.
-The runbook closes that gap.
+Knowing how to wipe a device differs from knowing who holds authority to issue that wipe at 11 PM on a holiday.

 • Treating MDM as one-time work.
-Apple, Google, and Microsoft change baseline policies every quarter.
-A managed service-provider relationship or a recurring internal review keeps the policy current.
+Apple, Google, and Microsoft change baseline policy every quarter, so the review has to recur.

 • Forgetting the offboarding loop.
-A departing employee whose phone is BYOD-MAM can be deprovisioned in seconds; the same employee on unmanaged BYOD walks out with a copy of the customer database.
+A departing employee on BYOD-MAM is deprovisioned in seconds; the same person on an unmanaged phone walks out with the customer database.

 Tools FC deploys for MDM

-• Microsoft Intune is the default MDM and MAM platform for iOS, Android, Windows, and macOS.
+• Microsoft Intune is our default MDM and MAM platform across iOS, Android, Windows, and macOS.

-• Microsoft Entra ID provides conditional access, MFA enforcement, and device-compliance evaluation.
+• Microsoft Entra ID provides conditional access and MFA enforcement, plus device-compliance evaluation.

-• Apple Business Manager handles zero-touch enrollment for company-purchased iPhones, iPads, and Macs.
+• Apple Business Manager handles zero-touch enrolment for company-purchased iPhones, iPads, and Macs.

-• Google Android Enterprise handles zero-touch and work-profile enrollment for Android devices.
+• Google Android Enterprise handles zero-touch and work-profile enrolment on Android.

-• JAMF is the deeper management option for Mac-heavy estates above roughly forty Macs.
+• A dedicated Apple-specialist management platform is the deeper option for Mac-heavy estates above roughly forty Macs.

-• Microsoft Defender for Endpoint (mobile) adds threat-signal feedback into Intune compliance for higher-risk users.
+• Microsoft Defender for Endpoint on mobile feeds threat signal back into Intune compliance for higher-risk users.

 FAQ